04Maksimka/apex/README.md

 During the development process, the interface uses software to generate maps via the command line.
 While it is being developed, you can use ready-made generated maps of random areas of the sky or use the source code yourself under a license.

 0.1 Stereographic projection of the starry sky (skychart) according to a given geographical position and time.
 Also available is the representation of planets, great circles (ecliptic, celestial equator and galactic equator).
 Available to display horizontal and equatorial coordinate grid, cardinal directions.
-[Example here](https://skyatlas.app/star-charts/)
+For example, here the [site](https://skyatlas.app/star-charts/) we were targeting.

 0.2 Add plotting particular parts of the sky using pinhole projection mode.
 This mode provides all the same features listed in 0.1, but in a different sky projection.
 It's available to plot constellations by the name, set FOV, camera rotation angle and size of the resulting image.